nishal21/Publicolio/README.md

 1. Runs on every push to `main`.
 2. Installs dependencies and builds the Vite app.
-3. Uploads `dist/` as a GitHub Pages artifact.
+3. Uploads `dist/` as a Pages artifact.
 4. Deploys automatically to GitHub Pages.

-Build-time environment values are read from repository variables:
+Build-time env values are read from GitHub Actions Variables (preferred) and also supported via Secrets:

 - `VITE_CORS_PROXY_URL`
 - `VITE_SHORTENER_URL`